telerik/kendo-ui-core/docs/controls/layout/window/overview.md

 With regard to the CSS selectors or element discovery via Javascript, make sure you take into account that, by default, the Window is created as a child of the `<body>` element.
 This behavior is configurable via the [`appendTo` setting](/api/javascript/ui/window#configuration-appendTo).

-The example below demonstrates how to configure this default Window behavior before initialization.
+The HTML snippet below demonstrates how the page markup may look like before Kendo UI Window initialization.

 ###### Example